Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Encode ASCII85 into a spreadsheet?
+How do I pull Encode ASCII85 into Google Sheets?

 How many credits does each Encode ASCII85 cell cost?